NamazuStudios/unity-crossfire-plugin/Assets/Namazu Studios/Crossfire/README.md

 ### 1. Basic Scene Setup

 Simply place the provided NetworkSessionManager prefab in your scene, or create a NetworkSessionManager component to a GameObject in your scene.
 Then, create a NetworkManager object or component and assign it to the NetworkManager field of the NetworkSessionManager.
 Then, make sure that the host is set correctly under the Session Config.
 It is not necessary to assign Match Id, Profile Id, and Session Token at this time, though you can for testing.

+> [!WARNING]
+> The NetworkManager will automatically move to DontDestroyOnLoad, which may cause duplicates to be created if you leave the scene and come back.
+A good practice is to either check to see if an instance of NetworkManager has been created and then create one programatically (or via prefab), or only place it in a loading/project initialization scene that is never returned to.

 ### 2. Start a Session